Charity-funded autism assessment

 Yes.
 A multi-disciplinary team assessment with Caudwell Children costs £4,700 if you are not eligible for funding.

-We offer autism assessments to children aged between four and 11.
+We offer autism assessments to children aged between 4 and 11.

 Assessments take place at the purpose-built Caudwell International Children’s Centre in Keele, Staffordshire.